adamrneary/restful-etl/docs/api/batches.md

 ### Job and task fields

 * extract
-    * source\connection\id: An optional String to override source connection for the specific extract task
+    * source\_connection\_id: An optional String to override source connection for the specific extract task
     * object: A String identifying the object endpoint within the source system to extract
     * grain: An optional String used for summary reports that can be extracted at various grains (e.g. daily, monthly)
     * since: An optional String to override the since variable used in the batch (not commonly used)
     * updated\since: An optional String to override the updated\_since variable used in the batch (not commonly used)
 * load:
-    * destination\connection\id: An optional String to override destination connection for the specific load task
+    * destination\_connection\_id: An optional String to override destination connection for the specific load task
     * object: A String identifying the object endpoint within the destination system to load
     * allowDelete: A Boolean value specifying whether to allow deletions (see below)
     * since: An optional String to override the since variable used in the batch (not commonly used)

-### A note on "since" and "updated_since_"
+### A note on "since" and "updated_since"

 ### A note a allowing deletions